-While we strongly support S. 2783's expansion of the Miccosukee Reserved Area, the second component of this bill is equally, if not more, important.
 Our homelands have been significantly impacted and altered by drainage authorized by Congress in 1948 as the Central and Southern Florida Project.
 Our northern homelands have been flooded and polluted, while our southern homelands have been dehydrated.
 The Comprehensive Everglades Restoration Plan authorized by Congress in 2000 includes the Central Everglades Planning Project, itself authorized in 2016.
 This project, when completed, will restore the natural flow to a three mile stretch of the Everglades, where a portion of the Levee 29 will be removed north of a bridge which has been built to span the stretch.

 However, the Osceola Camp is right in the flow way of the water which will be released when the levee is degraded.
-The authorization of appropriation included within this bill, of \$14,000,000 (fourteen million dollars), will provide funding for the work already begun by the National Park Service and Florida Department of Transportation to elevate the camp and its traditional structures above the new floodplain height, in tandem with the Tamiami Trail Next Steps Project which is elevating the roadway to protect it from the rising water levels.
+Work has already begun by the National Park Service and Florida Department of Transportation to elevate the camp and its traditional structures above the new floodplain height, in tandem with the Tamiami Trail Next Steps Project which is elevating the roadway to protect it from the rising water levels.
 As the village is on the border of the US-41 (Tamiami Trail) roadway, this approach is efficient and harmonized with the existing authorized projects.
-However, without this funding and the engineering support that comes with it, the Tribe will again bear the brunt of the environmental impacts from the manipulation of the ecosystem that we live within, and the village will be under substantial and untenable risk of frequent flooding.
+This bill calls upon the Secretary to carry out this important work.
+Without this engineering work, the village will be under substantial and untenable risk of frequent flooding.